-Running in circles: is practical application feasible for data fission and data thinning in post-clustering differential analysis?
+Running in circles: practical limitations for real-life application of data fission and data thinning in post-clustering differential analysis

 Abstract